 Australian Academy of Science (Thomas Davies Research Grant for early and mid-career grant) The fund offers annual science grants of up to $20,000 each to early-and mid-career researchers in the field of marine, soil and plant biology.
 The work should lead to publication in high quality scientific journals. | 1/6/25 |

-FHRI Fund (Distinguished Fellows 2024-25) Provides a fellowship package to attract outstanding research leaders to WA to build capacity and lead high quality, globally recognised research in WA.
+Department of Health WA FHRI Fund (Distinguished Fellows 2024-25) Provides a fellowship package to attract outstanding research leaders to WA to build capacity and lead high quality, globally recognised research in WA.
 Program of research must align with at least one of the strategic areas of the WA Health and Medical Research Strategy 2023-2033.
 Fellowship package consists of salary and related project support valued up to $5mil over 5 years (75% provided by FHRIF). | 25/6/25 |

-ARC Linkage Project (2025 Round 2) ARC Linkage Project scheme aims to support the development of long-term strategic research alliances between higher education organisations and industry and other research end-users, in order to apply advanced knowledge to problems; provide opportunities for internationally competitive research projects to be conducted in collaboration with organisations outside the higher education sector; and enhance the scale and focus of research in Australian Government priority areas.
+ARC (Linkage Project – 2025 Round 2) ARC Linkage Project scheme aims to support the development of long-term strategic research alliances between higher education organisations and industry and other research end-users, in order to apply advanced knowledge to problems; provide opportunities for internationally competitive research projects to be conducted in collaboration with organisations outside the higher education sector; and enhance the scale and focus of research in Australian Government priority areas.
 The scheme provides project funding of between $50,000 and $300,000 per year for two to five years and must include at least one Partner Organisation and satisfy the Australian Research Council's (ARC) contribution requirements. | 25/6/25 |

 July | Closing Date |